IDAES/idaes-pse/docs/user_guide/components/index.rst

 .. rubric:: Flowsheet

 :ref:`Flowsheet models<user_guide/components/flowsheet/index:Flowsheet>`
-are the top level of the IDAES Core Modeling Framework.
+are the top level of the modeling heirachy.
 Flowsheet models represent traditional process flowsheets, containing a number of unit models connected together into a flow network and the property packages.